 - 1) What is the most common complaint you hear from passengers?

 - o The bus does not come often enough

 - o The bus is late/delayed

 - o The bus is too hot

 - The bus stops are not safe

 - o The bus stop area is not comfortable to wait

 - o The sidewalks to access the bus are in bad shape

 - o The shelters/bus stops are in bad condition

 - o The trip takes too long

 - o Other:

-What are some of the obstacles facing passengers when it comes to riding the bus on Routes 11, 15, 54, 70, and 80?
-15, 54, 70, and 80?
-Comment Box (721) Need to Retzbute unit its Finish 3) Which stops or shelters could use improvements on Routes 11, 15, 54, 70, and 80?
-List nearest cross street or landmark if mid_block): 1 MW List 1 il alla Grand Stores Bullay Ass Through Americans List 2 19 Blunt Da Bu June Parly cross street or landmark if mid-block): List 1 i 1 List 2 1 Blunt Rd By Lop Park List 3 70 Balker WHI Wart
+- 2) What are some of the obstacles facing passengers when it comes to riding the bus on Routes 11, 15, 54, 70, and 80?

+Comment Box (7212) Need to retroute whit its

-4) What type of improvements could be made to make it easier for people to access and ride the CATS bus system?
+- 3) Which stops or shelters could use improvements on Routes 11, 15, 54, 70, and 80?
+List nearest cross street or landmark if mid-block): List 1 il Outer Burger Bull grass through Apartments List 2 IJ Blunt Ra By wo fark - 4) What type of improvements could be made to make it easier for people to access and ride the CATS bus system?

-- Better sidewalks
+- o Better sidewalks

 - More shelters

 - o Effective wayfinding

-- Better lighting and visibility
+- o Better lighting and visibility

-- o Wider landing areas
+- Wider landing areas

 - o More frequent service

 - o Other:

-- Have passengers inquired about on-demand transit services or microtransit services in the area?
-Microtransit is defined as technology-enabled transit service that typically uses multipassenger/pooled shuttles or vans to provide on-demand or fixed-schedule services with either dynamic or fixed routing NO) Hely Complete about more constraints.
+- 5) Have passengers inquired about on-demand transit services or microtransit services in the area?
+Microtransit is defined as technology-enabled transit service that typically uses multipassenger/pooled shuttles or vans to provide on-demand or fixed-schedule services with either

-- 6) Any other suggestion of improvements that could help riders access the public transportation system.